cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 The alternative solution is based on the orchestration of existing tools with a small amount of new code.

-Akin to the BOSH SSH feature, a BOSH pcap feature is proposed with similar but slightly different workflow.
+Akin to the *BOSH SSH* feature, a *BOSH pcap* feature is proposed with a similar but slightly different workflow.
 The well-known `tcpdump` tool is launched on each VM via SSH and transmits its data via the SSH channel.
-In order to handle multiple VMs and merge their captures, multiple SSH sessions to the respective targets are opened in parallel, multiplexed in the bosh-cli and available for writing to disk or an output stream.
+In order to handle multiple VMs and merge their captures, multiple SSH sessions to the respective targets are opened in parallel, merged into a single stream in the bosh-cli and available for writing to disk or an output stream.

 #### Architecture Overview